HybridBrothers/Hybrid-Brothers-Projects/MITRE Analytics and Incidents Mapping/README.md

 - No ability to map incidents to the matrix view
 - No ability to filter on analytic rules based on data source, and create a simulated map of the templates with data source filtering

 With these two scripts, we are able to tackle the problems of the Sentinel MITRE ATT&CK blade described above.
-The current version of the MITRE ATT&CK framework we map to, is version v13.
+The current supported versions of the MITRE ATT&CK framework are v13 and v14, where the scripts will default to the latest version if the version parameter is not set.

 # How to use the scripts